Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 # Appendix B: Idealized `TAN` small-angle discrepancy relative to `HPC`

-This appendix records a different theoretical discrepancy from Appendix A. It isolates only the small-angle approximation for an idealized centered solar disk.
+This appendix records a different theoretical discrepancy from Appendix A. It isolates only the small-angle approximation in an idealized centered solar disk.
 It is not derived from JHV.

 Assumptions: